 However, NHS Wales organisations are required to account for their staff employer contributions of 20.68% in full and on a gross basis, in their annual accounts.
 Payments made on their behalf by Welsh Government are accounted for on a notional basis.
-For detailed information see Other Note within these accounts.
+For detailed information see Note 34, other information within these accounts.